 Visit Belfast’s Most Historic Prison – Crumlin Road Gaol

 The former prison which was taken out of service in 1996 is now a museum and conference centre close to the city centre which allows you to see the prison wings, execution cells, tunnels to the courthouse, and learn about the history of this building and its impact on life in the region.
-It’s brilliantly done and very educational.
+It’s brilliantly done and very educational making it one of the best things to do in Belfast.
 If you want a bit of light relief after your tour, there’s a café and the building hosts many events from music performances to tours of the paranormal.